KgTong/alfred2-ruby_china-workflow/README.md

 >   - `rc t`, or `rc T` to show latest top 10 topics
 >   - `rc h`, or `rc H` to show latest top 10 topics
 >   - `rc n`, or `rc N` to show latest no reply topics
+>   - `rc query` to show community's resources by google-search